maddiethedinosaur/funnydiehaha/yooef-e.md

 0 (sinistra): poggers person and cute. you like a lot of my tweets too.

-23 (crab): you're pretty chill and funny, we should play roblox sometime.
+23 (crab): you're pretty chill and funny. we should play roblox sometime.